isgo-golgo13/go-gokit-gorilla-restsvc-k8s/README.md

 ```
 k3d cluster create go-gokit-gorilla-restsvc-cluster --api-port 127.0.0.1:6443 --k3s-server-arg "--no-deploy=traefik" -p 80:80@loadbalancer -p 443:443@loadbalancer --agents 3 --servers 1 --verbose
 ```

+Both `k3d cluster create` commands will automatically enable the K8s metrics server that is required for using the VPA (Vertical Pod Autoscaler) or the HPA (Horizontal Pod Autoscaler).
+The HPA requirement is that CPU and/or Memory resources configs on the Deployment are defined.

 ### Running the K8s (K8s YAML Approach, K8s Helm Approach)